MooseCoding/project4-rust-language/README.md

 - [x] If statements
 - [x] While loops
 - [x] For loops
-- [ ] Classes
 - [x] Boolean Logic
 - [x] Libraries
 - [x] Arrays
-- [ ] In depth arrays (returning arrays, operators, mutability)
-- [ ] Breaking
+- [x] Breaking
+- [x] Example code for every feature

-I was going to do more, but the current structure is kinda cooked so I'll add the rest to my next programming language (which I'll write in C).
+I was going to do more, but the current structure is kinda cooked so I'll add the rest to my next programming language (which I'll write in C & have it be compiled straight to ASM).

 # Installation